 Once you’ve launched your event hashtag, it will give your attendees (and your branded accounts) a way of keeping the conversation flowing in a connected way that’s easy to keep tabs of.
 For example, on Twitter if you search #FutureOfRecruitment, you’ll find lots of different people discussing the future of recruitment more generally, but if you search #FutureOfRec you’ll see discussion around Firefish Crowdcasts and live events.

 An on-brand banner image is a key component of your recruitment event marketing strategy, as this will be the image that appears as the header for your events and tickets pages and will be pulled through as the main image for your social media messages – so it should be both eye-catching and memorable.

 If you’re worried that you’re a bit more MS Paint than Picasso, don’t worry!
-There are loads of easy-to-use free design tools to try (our favourite is Canva) that will help you create a banner image for your event.
+There are loads of easy-to-use free design tools to try (our favourite, Canva has a banner-making tool) that will help you create a banner image for your event.
 Remember to check the size of image you need for before you begin (for example, Eventbrite requires 2160 x 1080px and Facebook event pages need 1920×1080px).

 You might be tempted to cram as much information into your image as possible, but try to hold back.
 Too many details on your event image will only distract viewers, and Facebook even penalises event banners that are too text-heavy.

 Ideally, an event banner should tell people the following:

 - Who is hosting the event (your logo is enough)

 - What the event is